If your resources are above the Supplemental Security Income (SSI) program’s resource limits of $2,000 for an indi...Read more

 Although the Social Security Administration (SSA) administers the program, eligibility for SSI benefits is based on financial need, not on how long you have worked or how much you have paid into the Social Security system.
 However, the financial eligibility rules are quite stringent.
 If you are seeking SSI benefits because you are disabled, you must demonstrate to the SSA’s satisfaction that you are disabled.
 This evaluation focuses on whether an individual is capable of being gainfully employed.
 Although the criteria are far too detailed to be described here, generally speaking a disabled recipient must earn less than $1,000 a month from work.
 For more details, see the SSA’s “Information You Need to Apply For Disability Benefits.” http://www.ssa.gov/online/ssa-16.html

-About 8.3 million persons were receiving SSI payments as of December 2012.
+Over 8 million people were receiving SSI payments as of January 2020.
 Three-quarters of these recipients were below age 65, and one-quarter were aged 65 or older.
 Many older persons who are not eligible for Social Security retirement benefits because they have not accumulated enough work credits may nevertheless be eligible for SSI, and even many of those receiving Social Security retirement benefits may be able to supplement their benefits with SSI payments.

 Most states supplement the federal SSI payment with payments of their own.
 The states that do not pay a supplement are Arizona, Mississippi, North Dakota and West Virginia.
 In some states that do pay a supplement, you may qualify for the state payment even if you don't meet the federal SSI eligibility criteria.
 But even in those states that supplement the federal payment, the total SSI benefit usually falls below the poverty level.
 (For more information on state supplements, visit the SSA Web site.)